artwork by Gemini 3 Pro

 What This Means for Designers

 The Designer's Evolving Role Figure 6.
-The designer’s role evolves: from spreadsheet manager to creative visionary, with AI handling the data while humans define the vision.
+The designer’s role evolves: from spreadsheet manager to creative visionary, with tools handling the data while humans define the vision.

 From Spreadsheet Manager to Creative Director

-For 15 years, being a card game designer meant being a spreadsheet manager first and a creative visionary second.
-You spent 80% of your time on data entry, layout formatting, and manual balance calculations.
-The remaining 20% was the actual design work: choosing mechanics, crafting theme, engineering the moments that make a game memorable.
+From what I have gathered talking to designers and reading their forum posts, being a card game designer has meant being a spreadsheet manager first and a creative visionary second.
+The bulk of the time goes to data entry, layout formatting, and manual balance calculations.
+The actual design work, choosing mechanics, crafting theme, engineering the moments that make a game memorable, gets squeezed into whatever time is left.
+Any product designer would recognize this as the same problem we see in enterprise software: users spending most of their time fighting the tool instead of doing their actual job.

 Wave 3 inverts that ratio.
 The machine handles the data entry, the layout, the initial balance pass, and the formatting.
 The designer gets to focus on what they actually care about: what the game should feel like, what decisions should be agonizing, what moments should make players laugh or groan or slam the table.

-The designer who understands game systems, who can identify a missing counter-strategy, who can feel that the midgame needs a crisis event to prevent stalling, that designer is more important than ever.
+I think game design is heading for the same split.
+The designer who understands game systems, who can sense that the midgame needs a crisis event to prevent stalling, who knows why a mechanic creates tension at the table even though the math says it is balanced, that person’s expertise matters more than ever.
 The machine can generate 200 cards.
-It cannot decide which 200 cards the game actually needs.
+It has no idea which 200 cards the game actually needs.
+That is still the designer’s call.

 The New Skill: Describing Constraints